 Pakur District of Jharkhand has its headquarters at Pakur Town.
 Initially, this district was a part of Sahibganj District

-Palamu District of Jharkhand is popular for Palamu Sanctuary or better known as Palamau Tiger Reserve
+The districts of Jharkhand also include Palamu District in them, which is popular for Palamu Sanctuary or better known as Palamau Tiger Reserve

 Sahibganj District of Jharkhand is principally a tribal district with its administrative headquarters located at Sahibganj.
 Sahibganj District came into existence on 17th of May, 1983.

 Lohardaga District is mainly a tribal district of Jharkhand.
-Lohardaga District comprises a fine blend of forests, tribes and useful mineral resources.
+Lohardaga is one of the districts of Jharkhand, which comprises a fine blend of forests, tribes and useful mineral

 East Singhbhum District

 East Singhbhum District of Jharkhand has its headquarters at Jamshedpur.
-This district is known for its industries and tribal culture.
-East Singhbhum District also offers several attractive tourist spots.
+This district is known for its industries and tribal culture

 Godda District is one of the administrative districts of Jharkhand with its headquarters located at Godda.
 Initially, this district was a part of Bihar